-- In Shriek if You Know What I Did Last Friday the Thirteenth, a series of cats jump out at people, wearing name tags like "Cheap Shot" and "Lame Gag".
+- In Shriek If You Know What I Did Last Friday the 13th, a series of cats jump out at people, wearing name tags like "Cheap Shot" and "Lame Gag".

 - What Happens in Vegas: Jack wears a name tag during Joy's company retreat that reads "Hello My Name Is: Joy's Bitch."
 Joy then proceeds to put it on the back of her rival coworker.

 - Iron Man 3 starts with Tony Stark at a party, with a name tag reading "You know who I am".

 Live Action Television

 - In one of the Nightside novels, a talking cartoon penguin working as a waiter has a name tag reading: "Hi, my name is: Piss Off, Tourist!"

 - Proven Guilty: Harry fills in his "My name is ___" tag for the SplatterCon!!! convention with "An Innocent Bystander".
 A policeman on the scene beat him to the punch with this joke, using "An Authority Figure" on his own tag.

 - A variant on Due South: A store security guard has a "Niffug, C. M." name tag, which is conveniently shown in a mirror.
 Viewers who know their film history will spot this as a Shout-Out to Hitchcock.